What Are Nebulizers and Inhalers?

 Kids don't have to "do" anything to receive the medicine except stay still and breathe in.
 It usually takes about 5 or 10 minutes to breathe in all the medicine.
 A child who doesn't stay still and cooperate, or who cries, may not get all the medicine needed.
 During treatment, it's important to help your child be as still and calm as possible.

 MDIs push out a pre-measured spray of asthma medicine.
 They look like mini aerosol cans.
 When a person squeezes the inhaler, a measured "puff" of medicine is released.

 A spacer is a kind of holding chamber for asthma medicine.
 It attaches to the inhaler on one end and to a mouthpiece or mask on the other end.
-When someone pushes down on the inhaler, the medicine stays in the spacer until he or she is ready to breathe it in.
-So, it's possible for very young kids and even babies to take their medicines using a metered dose inhaler with a spacer because they don't have to "do" anything other than sit and breathe.
+When someone pushes down on the inhaler, the medicine stays in the spacer until they're ready to breathe it in.
+So, very young kids and even babies can take their medicines using a metered dose inhaler with a spacer because they don't have to "do" anything other than sit and breathe.

 With a spacer, it usually takes less than 30 seconds to get medicine into the lungs.

 Some MDIs have counters that indicate how many doses remain.
 If there's no counter, the number of doses already used should be tracked so that the inhaler can be replaced on time.

 Dry powder inhalers deliver medicine as a powder.
 The powder is also breathed in, but it doesn't spray out.
 Kids need to do more of the work by inhaling the powdered medicine quickly and strongly.
 Most kids can do this when they're around 5 or 6 years old.